absahir/Assignment-1/README.md

 ## Investors and the capital base:

-The company, widely seen as an emerging unicorn, has, since its launch, received 12 funding rounds of fundings.
+The company, widely seen as an emerging unicorn, has, since its launch, received 12 rounds of fundings.

 ![](https://github.com/absahir/Assignment-1/blob/main/screenshot-equityzen-com-company-acornsgrow-1608166256748.png)